 Name of Client(s)

 Description of the Project:

-- an online training course on Professional Water Well Drilling Management in collaboration with Cap-Net;
+- Online training course on Professional Water Well Drilling Management in collaboration with Cap-Net;

-- technical assistance to strengthen initiatives that develop capacity for professional drilling in Angola, Burkina Faso and Zambia and
+- Technical assistance to strengthen initiatives that develop capacity for professional drilling in Angola, Burkina Faso and Zambia;